-Certificate candidates do not qualify for honors at graduation.
+Certificate and Certificate of Achievement candidates do not qualify for honors at graduation.

 Student Record Confidentiality

 Annually, Sussex County Community College informs students of the Family Educational Rights and Privacy Act of 1974 (FERPA), as amended.
 This Act, was designed to protect the privacy of educational records.